Lauren Zimmerman

 Lauren Zimmerman is an experienced trial lawyer who has successfully represented clients in a wide array of matters in federal and state courts and arbitral panels across the United States.
 Lauren’s practice includes complex commercial civil litigation, white collar defense, and corporate crisis management and investigations.
 In addition to her private sector work, she has an active public interest and pro bono practice.

-Lauren has been recognized for her litigation successes and commitment to justice and equity by the National LGBTQ+ Bar Association, which named her to their 2024 list of the 40 Best LGBTQ+ Lawyers Under 40.
+Lauren was recognized by Benchmark Litigation as one of the best and brightest litigators in the country in the Benchmark 40 & Under Guide.
+Lauren’s litigation successes and commitment to justice and equity have also been recognized by the National LGBTQ+ Bar Association, which named her to its list of the 40 Best LGBTQ+ Lawyers Under 40, as well as Chambers, which shortlisted Lauren in its DEI: Outstanding Contribution category.

 Commercial Litigation, Corporate Defense, and Investigations